-General Elections: General elections include presidential, national assembly, and local government elections held on the same day, every five years, on the second Thursday of August.

-By-Elections: By-elections are held to fill vacant parliamentary or local government seats that occur due to the death, resignation, disqualification, or expulsion of a sitting member after a general election.
+- General Elections: these include presidential, national assembly, and local government elections held on the same day, every five years, on the second Thursday of August. - By-Elections: These are held to fill vacant parliamentary or local government seats That occur due to the death, resignation, disqualification, or expulsion of a sitting member after a general election.
 By-elections ensure continuous representation and allow voters to choose new representatives outside the regular election cycle.